 Dragon’s Gate Brewery

-website | get directions | best for: brewery on a farm
+website | get directions | best for: brewery with a punk-goth vibe

 Located in Oregon’s Milton-Freewater, a few minutes from Walla Walla proper, Dragon’s Gate is set on a 10-acre farm amongst orchards, vineyards, and wheat fields.
 They’re making Belgian-style ales using hops grown on the property.
+Their outdoor area is huge and dotted with gargoyle statues, giving it a witchy vibe kids love.

 Quirk Brewing